White Burgundy Wine

 Puligny and Chassagne-Montrachet

 However, Puligny-Montrachet can pull rank to a certain extent over Chassagne, as the former village boasts two of Burgundy’s grand crus in their entirety.
 Only Corton-Charlemagne and Criots-Batard-Montrachet do not lie, at least partly, in Puligny.
 Both communes owe their origins to the Romans – in the first few centuries after Christ, vines were commercially planted in Puligny and Chassagne; the former was known as Puliniacus.
-Over the centuries their renown grew, attracting the eye of Thomas Jefferson in 1787.
+Over the centuries, their renown grew, attracting the eye of Thomas Jefferson in 1787.
 He observed that the best wines of the Cote d’Or included Montrachet, which few would dispute today.
 The terroir of this legendary climat (vineyard) is very enviable.
-It is perfectly exposed, very well-drained and protected from westerly winds.
-The vines are planted on limestone, with significant amounts of magnesium and lead, and trace elements of nickel, copper and even silver.
+It is perfectly exposed, very well-drained, and protected from westerly winds.
+The vines are planted on limestone, with significant magnesium and lead, and trace elements of nickel, copper, and even silver.
 Yet no one can precisely explain why Montrachet stands head and shoulders above the other grand crus.
-Nevertheless, it is undoubtedly Chardonnay at its most perfect, refined, slow to mature and profound.
-It is the intensity, the power and never-ending complexity which always leaves tasters astonished and amazed.
+Nevertheless, it is undoubtedly Chardonnay at its most perfect, refined, slow to mature, and profound.
+It is the intensity, the power, and never-ending complexity, which always leaves tasters astonished and amazed.